MetaMask/SIPs/SIPS/sip-12.md

   "initialPermissions": {
     "endowment:name-lookup": {
         "chains": ["eip155:1", "bip122:000000000019d6689c085ae165831e93"],
+        "tlds": [".lens"],
     }
   }
 }
 ```

 `chains` - An array of CAIP-2 chain IDs that the snap supports.
 This field is useful for a client in order to avoid unnecessary overhead.
+`tlds` - An array of top level domains that the snap will provide resolution for.
+This field is useful for a client for validating input for domain resolution, also helpful in reducing overhead.

 ### Snap Implementation